ndaneil/interactive-3d-screen/README.md

 ## Eye position to relative coordinates

 Converting 2D pixel coordinates to 3D real-world coordinates is hard and complicated sine we need to make at least one assumption due to the lack of depth information.
 Additionally, the camera captures a distorted image, so we have to take that into account.
 If you are interested in the math, I recommend OpenCV's article on [Camera calibration and 3D Reconstruction](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html).
 Essentially, we need to determine the principal point (`cx`, `cy`) and focal lengths (`fx`, `fy`) of the camera.
 For the Logitech C920 I use, I have found these values in an open source project's, [3dmcap's github repo](https://github.com/thsant/3dmcap/blob/master/resources/Logitech-C920.yaml).
 For the estimation to be accurate, the depth estimation is also needed.
-For that, I have recorded the pixel distance of my two eyes for several distinct distances from the camera.
+For that, I have recorded the pixel distance of my two eyes at different distances from the camera.
 I could fit a hyperbola to the recorded data points (eye-to-screen distance (cm) as the function of eye-to-eye pixel distance):

 <p align="center"><img src="./images/pixels-to-distance.png" width="80%"></p>